ABERCONWY BOROUGH COUNCIL ~

 BADGE: On a Roundel Argent over two Bars wavy in base Vert a representation of the bridge at Pontardawe as in the Arms perched thereon a Raven close proper.

-Motto 'NID DA LLE GELLIR GWELL' - ?.
+Motto 'NID DA LLE GELLIR GWELL' - Though good is good, better is better (There is always room for improvement).

 Granted 10th February 1976.